etoumasaaki/MasaakiEto/README.md

-- 👋 Hi, I’m MasaakiEto.
+- 👋 I'm a developer currently learning Java.
-- 👀 I’m interested in Java.
+- Lately, I've been interested in JUnit and the world of open source.

-- 🌱 I’m currently learning MongoDB and SpringBoot.
+- 📚 Currently learning: Java / Spring / Test Automation
+- 🎯 Interests: OSS contributions, clean code, and team development